SoloDevUnity/SoloDevUnity/README.md

 # 👋 Welcome to My GitHub Profile!

 I'm a **solo game developer** passionate about building **fun, immersive experiences** using tools like **Unity** and **GameMaker Studio**.
-I specialize in **C#** — from gameplay mechanics to polishing the final product, I love every part of game creation.
+I specialize in **C# and GML** — from gameplay mechanics and storyline to polishing the final product, I love every part of game creation (exept the art).

 ---